Vibranium: Antarctic variety

 Better known as Anti-Metal, this isotope is native to the Savage Land.
 The variation produces vibrations of a specific wavelength that break down molecular bonds in metals, causing them to liquefy.
 It was first discovered by explorer Robert Plunder, the father of Kevin and Parnival Plunder.
 Wakandan vibranium can be transformed into Antarctic vibranium through exposure to certain kinds of radiation.

 Much like Wakandan vibranium, Antarctic vibranium can cause mutations.
 One person who donned an Anti-Metal suit for protection against Moon Knight began emitting the same radiation he had intended to weaponize.

 Artificial variety

 There are at least two forms of man-made vibranium created outside of Wakanda through various means.
 The first variant is called NuForm, which was created by the Roxxon Corporation.
-It possesses the properties of Wakandan vibranium, but degrades into Antarctic vibranium unless tempered with microwave radiation.
+NuForm was created by combining organic and chemical elements and possesses the properties of Wakandan vibranium.
+However, it degrades into Antarctic vibranium unless it is tempered with microwave radiation.

 The second is Reverbium, a dangerous artificial brand created at Horizon Labs by Sajani Jaffrey.
 Unlike standard vibranium, it rapidly amplifies sound energy before exploding.
+Max Modell, head of Horizon Labs, ordered its immediate dissolution given how dangerous it was, but Jaffrey held on to some of it without her team's knowledge.

 Living variety

 Wakandan scientist Obinna Nwabueze discovered a new form of vibranium in the Echo Chamber, a cave used for training by the Dora Milaje.
 This variety of Vibranium possesses limited sentience and can attune itself to the environment to cause a variety of effects.
+For instance, living vibranium can cause disruptive geological phenomena like earthquakes and sending local wildlife into a frenzy.
+Living vibranium is incredibly volatile and could cause mass destruction if not properly handled.